 Juice is taking a lot of heat these days – you can almost hear the rallying cry from health professionals (myself included) demanding it be taken off the food guide.

 Developing right alongside this outcry, though, is the cold-pressed juice boom.
 Can these two positions healthfully co-exist?
-Yes…but positioning commercial juice as the devil and a fresh vegetable juice as a faultless saint is not quite accurate either.
+Yes…but this dietitian has to tell you that positioning commercial juice as the devil and a fresh vegetable juice as a faultless saint is not quite accurate either.

 It’s a complicated picture…and I am going to get granular with it.
-But let’s start with some broad strokes: most commercial juices are garbage, on par for sugar count with soda.
-Sugar is sugar – don’t think you can guzzle commercial juices for hydration and crown yourself healthy.
-Stick with water.
+But let’s start with some broad strokes: most commercial juices are concentrated sources of natural sugar, on par for sugar count with soda.

 Juices are not the nutritional equivalent of their respective whole fruits and vegetables.